-There are unlimited possibilities for what one can do with a composition; the combinations are countless.
-A composition is essentially the arrangement of objects/forms within the border of the canvas or paper.
-The aim of this tutorial is to illustrate that there is one essential ingredient to a superb composition.
+There are unlimited possibilities for creating compositions, yet that causes a lot of problems for the painter.
+A composition is essentially the arrangement of objects, forms, positive and negative spaces, colors, and tones within the border of the canvas or paper.
+The aim of this tutorial is to show you that there is one fundamental element to a superb composition.

-Ok, let’s start.
-Here is Vermeer’s Girl with a Water Pitcher, 1665.
-I have drawn an oval on the image.
-What concerns us here are the colors and shapes outside of the oval, the areas of the four corners.
-We have the motifs of a map and the carpet table cover on the right.
-There are beautiful abstract shapes of the window, corner of the wall, and light in the upper left.
-And in the bottom left there is nuanced shadowing of the corner walls.
+With Johannes Vermeer’s Girl with a Water Pitcher, I have drawn an oval on the image.
+What concerns us are the colors and shapes outside of the oval.
+In the four corners, we have: the motifs of a map; the carpet-covered table; abstract shapes of the window and light on the wall; and, in the bottom left, nuanced shadowing.

-Las Meninas, 1656, by Velazquez is one of my favorite paintings.
-In 3 of the corners, we have wonderful shapes of the canvas, the group of the dog and the children, and window niches and framed paintings.
-The upper left corner is essentially all ceiling, but you can see how Velazquez created a pocket of light there.
+The Las Meninas by Diego Velazquez is one of my favorite paintings.
+In its corners, we have: the shape of the canvas within the canvas; the group of children with a dog; the window niches and framed paintings; and, in the upper left corner, a pocket of light on the ceiling.

 A nice contrast to Las Meninas is this Van Gogh painting of his bedroom.
-Notice that there is little in the bottom center, rather all the objects are pushed out towards the corners.
+Though Van Gogh’s style is less realistic, he just as carefully organized the composition as did Velazquez.